 Sarah has over 20 years' experience in operational and customer focused roles across the telecommunications, utilities and financial services sectors for organisations serving millions of customers.
-Sarah has expertise as a Consultant and Director in transforming customer experience and customer service, embedding customer needs at the heart of business decision making, reducing customer effort and bringing the voice of the customer into the board room.
+Sarah has expertise as a Consultant and Director in transforming customer experience

 Sarah has a degree in French and Spanish from the University of Exeter.